brantsbrain/brantsbrain-public/GroupMe/readme.md

 The GroupMe Developer page has instructions on how to get your GroupMe token: https://dev.groupme.com/

-Make a `creds.py` file in the same directory as the GroupMe scripts, create a variable called token and paste your token as a string
+Make a `creds.py` file in the same directory as the GroupMe scripts, create a variable called `token` and paste your token as a string

 #### Example:

 `creds.py`
 ```
+# This is your unique token found through dev.groupme.com
 token = "123myreallylongtokenstring"

+# Filling exceptionlist is optional, but at least declare it
 exceptionlist = ["names", "that", "get", "special", "consideration", "in", "some", "methods"]

-# Filling exceptionlist is optional, but at least declare it
+# Keeps you from having to enter long lists of static groups
+bulklist = ["Favorite Group", "Family Group", "Friend Group"]

+# Groups you don't want to assess in certain functions
+skipgrouplist = ["Soccer Group", "Old Group"]

+# Only used in findNames() right now, but allows you to use a name you know
+refgroup = "Soccer Group"
 ```